saslani01/poly-ratings-llm/README.md

 ## Example Queries

-- "H"ow is Andrew Timothy course structure?"
+- "How is Andrew Timothy course structure?"
 - "How is Theresa Migler exams?"
 - "How is Stephen Beard personlity?"
 - "What is the workload like for Jefferson Clarke in ART 122?"